Animals matter in disasters - your pets are a part of your family so 'make a plan' to keep them safe!

 - Create a Pet Disaster Survival Kit.
 Make sure it is easy to access and, if time permits, take it with you if you have to leave your property.

 - If you must leave your home quickly, collect your pet, cover them with a towel or blanket or put them in a pet carrier (if pet is small) or put on a lead (if pet is large).
 You can also use a pillowcase for a cat or small animal and hold/tie this closed at the top.
 Leave their toys and bedding behind ― urgency and safety is paramount.
 If it is safe to do so, it would also help to leave a note on the front door for emergency services stating that you and your pets have left the property.

 - If leaving is not possible, keep your pets close to you.
-Do not let them crawl under beds or tables, as they may be crushed (earthquake).
 For your safety, as your pet may be terrified, cover and wrap them with a towel or blanket.

 - After the crisis has past, comfort your pet with soothing words and lots of cuddles.